joel-quek/Georgia-Tech-OMSA/OMSA_Experience.md

 Easy if there are no hills, and you know this is the longest distance of the three.
 Pelotons in triathlons are the worst because they have poor overtaking etiquette.

 Run: CDA
-What I am great at and experience flow while doing.
+What I am good at and I experience flow while doing.

 ---